18F/18f.gsa.gov/_posts/2019-02-28-prerequisites-for-modular-contracting.md

 knowing that a replacement team can pick up where the prior one left off.
-It is crucial that agencies always be able to cancel a contract if the agile team isn’t performing, or if the agency discovers what they envisioned at the time of the RFP doesn’t serve user needs. fire (termination for cause/default) non-performing agile teams, and agile helps to ensure that the agency is always in a position to do that.
+It is crucial that agencies always be able to cancel a contract if the agile team isn’t performing, or if the agency discovers what they envisioned at the time of the RFP doesn’t serve user needs.
+Agile helps to ensure that the agency is always in a position to do that.

+## Product thinking

-**Product thinking.** Users of software are trying to solve a problem, and [product thinking](https://18f.gsa.gov/2018/12/11/product-management-at-18F-part-2-acquisitions/) is about identifying that problem, connecting it to a vision for the overall work, and the strategy for accomplishing that.
+Users of software are trying to solve a problem, and [product thinking](https://18f.gsa.gov/2018/12/11/product-management-at-18F-part-2-acquisitions/) is about identifying that problem, connecting it to a vision for the overall work, and the strategy for accomplishing that.
 That work,